mmilad/softpack/README.md

 Softpack takes a configuration to perform function on the given context of files that where registered through an regEx.

+added github.

+there will be more updates in the future!

 It comes with two function.
 <pre>
 var softpack = require("softpack")